Social media and Hungarian history in English

 Facebook used to be like a dream: a place where liberty and democracy ruled, and not only for the rich.

 One was able to find groups and pages where valuable information was being shared.
 Simply, it was relatively easy to find what we wanted and we had been notified of the new posts or comments.
-Friendships were made, questions were settled, I have acquired not one Slovakian, Romanian or Austrian friends, not to forget the Turkish and Asian ones.
+Friendships were made, questions were settled, and I have acquired not one Slovakian, Romanian or Austrian friend, not to forget the Turkish and Asian ones.

 It is not my sometimes erratic use of the English language or my personal style that has attracted so many people to this topic.
 Yes, my dedication might count but honestly, there are not too many social media pages in English that are focusing on this period between 1368-1718.
+In fact, there are no similar projects according to my best knowledge.

 What is next, then?

 The launching of my self-hosted webpage was a necessity.
-Here I can store all the information I had shared on Facebook and do not have to be afraid that the whole page “Hungaries 1632” could be deleted by Facebook on a cloudy day.
+Here I can store all the information I had shared on Facebook and do not have to be afraid that the whole page could be deleted by Facebook on a cloudy day.
 Without any warning and without giving any reasons.

-The good news is that against all the odds, Facebook could remain a channel of sharing information about this topic.
+The good news is that against all the odds, Facebook could remain a channel for sharing information about this topic.
 According to FB’s new trend, it is encouraged “that people should strengthen their friendships with each other by exchanging messages”.

 So it means that I do not need to act like a lonely knight against the dragon, after all.
+The followers of my page and the members of the groups can have their share in distributing Hungarian history on English-speaking social media – nobody will do it instead of us.

 On the other hand, it would be nice to have the support of some foundations or institutions whose goals and objectives include the spreading of our heritage.
+(Update: in 2022 I received small support from NKA and I could buy a laptop.)

 Having learned from the mistakes of not spreading Hungarian history effectively enough before 1918, by now, 2019, they must know how important it is to spread the country’s cultural heritage among those who do not speak Hungarian.